xapian/xapian-gsoc-proposal/proposal.rst

 **Phase 1: (June 1 - June 29) Module 3**

-  * Create a handler which is a process used by omindex to access the library.
+  * Create a handler, which is a process used by omindex to access a library.
 (5 days)

+    * Create a file 'handler_yourlibrary.cc', this will include 'handler.h' and will define function 'extract' (declared in 'xapian-applications/omega/handler.h').
+    * Use the library to get necessary information and store it in corresponding arguments such as 'dump', 'title', 'author', etc.

   * Update the build system.
 (6 days)

     * Modifying 'configure.ac'

       * Check if the library is available or not using 'PKG_CHECK_MODULES', which is a macro that provides an easy way to check for the presence of a given package in the system.
       * Other macros that may be useful are :

         * 'AC_CHECK_HEADERS', which defines a 'HAVE_header-file' if the header-file provided in arguments exists.
         * 'AC_DEFINE', which is used to define a C preprocessor symbol that will indicate the results of a feature test.
         * 'AC_COMPILE_IFELSE', which is used to check a syntax feature of a particular language's compiler, or to simply try some library feature.
         * 'AC_LINK_IFELSE', which is used to compile test programs to test for functions and global variables.

     * Modifying 'Makefile.am'

       * Add the program to 'EXTRA_PROGRAMS'
       * Define variables if necessary :

         * 'omindex_yourlibrary_SOURCES'
         * 'omindex_yourlibrary_LDADD'
         * 'omindex_yourlibrary_CPPFLAGS'

   * Add a new worker for the MIME type to omindex.
 (3 days)

-    * This can be done on the function 'add_default_libreries' at 'index_file.cc'.
+    * This can be done on the function 'add_default_libraries' at 'index_file.cc'.
     * The compilation variable defined in 'configure.ac', 'HAVE_header-file', will be used here.
 If the variable is defined, a new worker will be created.
     * Compile the code to make sure that everything is okay.
 If the modifications are correct, a new executable 'omindex_yourlibrary' will be present in the working directory.

   * Testing and Evaluation (6 days)

     * Add unit tests and individual tests for the library, Unit testing here means that I will find some zip files that have a license to freely distribute and verify that the shared library handler works well on it.
     * Testing Omega.
 Omega's testsuite can be run in a similar way to that of xapian-core, 'make check' within the 'omega' directory.
 It runs several small tests such as 'atomparsetest', 'htmlparsetest', 'utf8convertest', etc.
     * Make changes based on feedback and discussion during each of the above steps.

   * Submit PR and merge.

   * Submit Evaluation for Phase 1.

 **Phase 2: (June 29 - July 27)**

-  * Add support for other libraries.
-(Under discussion.
-To be filled)
+  * Libarchive adds support for a variety of file extensions including gzip, bzip2, xz, lzip, etc. This shows the versatility and utility of adding libarchive.
+As explained in the Modules section of the proposal, I noticed that there is little support for e-book and publishing file formats.
+Libe-books supports various file extensions such as .epub, .pdb, .fb2, .zvr, etc. This wiki (`https://wiki.documentfoundation.org/DLP/Libraries#Import_Libs`) provides the complete list.
+  * Libraries proposed :

+    * `libe-book <https://sourceforge.net/projects/libebook/>`_ : It is a library and a set of tools for reading and converting various reflowable e-book formats such as Broad Band ebook, eReader .pdb, ZVR (simple compressed text format).
+    * `libfreehand <https://wiki.documentfoundation.org/DLP/Libraries/libfreehand>`_ : It  is a library that parses the file format of Aldus/Macromedia/Adobe FreeHand documents.

+  * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner

 **Phase 3: (July 27 - August 24)**

-  * Add support for other libraries.
-(Under discussion.
-To be filled)
+* In this phase, I will focus on adding support libraries related to file-formats for digital drawing and graphics.
+Specifically, I intend to focus on libzmf, libfreehand, and libcdr.
+The choice of these libraries is subject to approval from the community during the initial bonding and discussion phase.
+* The procedure to add support for these libraries is understood to be similar to each other and should follow the same method as described in detail in Phase 1 for libarchive.
+* Libraries proposed :

+  * `libcdr <https://wiki.documentfoundation.org/DLP/Libraries/libcdr>`_ : This is for CorelDRAW.
+This includes  file formats like .cdr, .cmx (8 days)
+  * `libfreehand <https://wiki.documentfoundation.org/DLP/Libraries/libfreehand>`_  : This is used for Adobe FreeHand (6 days)
+  * `libzmf <https://wiki.documentfoundation.org/DLP/Libraries/libzmf>`_ : Zoner Callisto/Draw import library.
+This includes file extensions such as .zmf (6 days)

+* Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner